chuck-confluent/ansible-essentials/README.md

 # Read Me!

+Use `docker-compose up -d` to start three ubuntu servers and an Ansible master.
+Take control of the Ansible master with `docker-compose exec ansible-master bash`.

 Make sure to put the proper permissions on the private key on the Ansible Master.

 From within the `ansible-master` container: